David Harrison (chemical engineer): Career

 Outside academia, he was chairman of the Government's Advisory Committee on the safety of nuclear installations.
-He chaired the Councils of both Exeter and Ely Cathedrals, he was a governor of numerous schools and Director of the Salters Livery Company.
+He chaired the Councils of both Exeter and Ely Cathedrals.
+Harrison was a governor of numerous schools and Director of the Salters' Institute of Industrial Chemistry from 1993 to 2015, where his focus was the chemistry curriculum and school outreach activities.
 Between 1996 and 2005 he was Chairman of the Council of the Royal School of Church Music.